 Swallow the tablet whole.
 Do not break, crush, or chew it.
 Take this medicine with a meal.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 For oral dosage form (tablets):

-For termination of pregnancy (49 days or less):
+For termination of pregnancy (70 days or less) taken together with misoprostol:

-Adults—600 milligrams (mg) (three-200 mg tablets) as a single dose, followed 2 days later by 400 micrograms (mcg) (two-200 mcg tablets) of misoprostol as a single dose if needed.
+Adults—200 milligrams (mg) as a single dose on Day 1.
+This is followed 2 days later by 800 micrograms (mcg) (four-200 mcg tablets) of misoprostol as a single dose placed in the cheeks.